Tools, Pass rate finder

 The ranking signal is the DVSA DRT122A 2024-25 per-centre car practical-test pass rate.
 That is the only ranking signal.
 Wait time and distance are shown on each row as secondary information for the human reader, but they do not contribute to the rank order under the default "pass rate" sort.

 The pass rate is the percentage of practical car tests passed at the centre during the DVSA fiscal year (April 2024 to March 2025).
-DVSA publishes this without any demographic adjustment — it is the headline rate exactly as released, the same figure you see on each individual /centres/<id> page and on our easiest UK centres ranking.
+DVSA publishes this without any demographic adjustment.
+It is the headline rate exactly as released, the same figure you see on each individual centre detail page and on our easiest UK centres ranking.

 How the search works

-The page ships with an in-browser index of every qualifying DVSA car test centre.
+The page comes with an in-browser index of every qualifying DVSA car test centre.
 When you type, the input is normalised and matched in one of two ways:

 • If the input looks like a UK postcode(e.g. SW1A 1AA, M1 1AB,EH1 1YZ), we use a built-in postcode-area centroid lookup to estimate latitude and longitude, then find the 8 nearest centres by great-circle (haversine) distance.
 Those 8 candidates are re-ranked by pass rate (highest first) and the top 5 are returned.
 This is what produces the "easiest centres near you" result.